- Witch hazel is a natural plant extract that can treat the inflammation and oiliness associated with acne

 When to use witch hazel

-Start out by using witch hazel only once every two to three days.
-If your skin tends to be oily, it may be appropriate to increase to daily use over time.
+Begin by using witch hazel once every two to three days.
+If your skin tends to be oily, it would be appropriate to increase daily use over time.

-You may apply witch hazel either during your morning or evening skin care routine.
+You can apply witch hazel either during your morning or evening skin care routine.

 Using witch hazel toners for acne

-Witch hazel toners are an effective treatment for the inflammation associated with acne.
+Witch hazel toner is an effective treatment for the inflammation associated with acne.
 Astringent toners with a high tannin concentration can particularly benefit people whose skin is oily and prone to acne breakouts.

 - Cleanse your face with a gentle face wash and rinse with warm water

-- Moisten a cotton ball or pad with witch hazel toner–don’t saturate
+- Lightly moisten a cotton ball or pad with witch hazel toner

 - Starting from the middle of your face, swipe the cotton ball over your skin, moving outward and upward